vxsh4d0w/Interactive-Info-Sharing/README.md

 ### Poll InfoSharing
 * [Poll](poll.sh) - Script to poll the InfoSharing web server to check if your IoC have been uploaded

+This option doesn't require any authentication and should be runned ten minutes after pushing the IoC packages.